iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.16.005_01/report.md

 > This was the easiest thing I've ever done.<br> :date: __2020-11-04 19:27:03__

 > very easy to use. great experience<br> :date: __2020-11-04 13:57:42__

-> I really liked knowing that I did not have to go out to the doctors office.
-It would have been very difficult for me.
-The app worked perfectly.<br> :date: __2020-11-02 16:22:01__